httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 This mechanism allows resources that share an origin to invalidate each other.
-Because of this, origins that represent multiple parties (sometimes referred to as "shared hosting") might allow one party to group its resources with those of others, or to send signals which have side effects upon them -- either invalidating stored responses or extending their lifetime.
+Because of this, origins that represent multiple parties (sometimes referred to as "shared hosting") might allow one party to group its resources with those of others, or to send signals which have side effects upon them.

 Shared hosts that wish to mitigate these risks can control access to the header fields defined in this specification.